wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/frc-game-tools.rst

 .. note:: If this is the first time activating this year's software on this account, you will see the message shown above about a valid license not being found.
 You can ignore this.

 .. image:: images/update-suite/ni-activation-wizard-3.png
-   :alt: Screen details the activation sucess of each package.
+   :alt: Screen details the activation success of each package.

 If your products activate successfully, an :guilabel:`Activation Successful` message will appear.
 If the serial number was incorrect, it will give you a text box and you can re-enter the number and select :guilabel:`Try Again`.
 If everything activated successfully, click :guilabel:`Next`.